infinispan/infinispan-images/README.md

 > When utilising [podman](https://podman.io/) it's necessary for the `--net=host` to be passed when not executing as `sudo`.

-By default the image has authentication enabled on all exposed endpoints.
-When executing the above command the image automatically generates a username/password combo, prints the values to stdout and then starts the Infinispan server with the authenticated Hotrod and Rest endpoints exposed on port 11222.
+By default the image has authentication and enabled on all exposed endpoints.
+When executing the above command the image automatically generates a username/password combo with the "admin" role, prints the values to stdout and then starts the Infinispan server with the authenticated Hotrod and Rest endpoints exposed on port 11222.
 Therefore, it's necessary to utilise the printed credentials when attempting to access the exposed endpoints via clients.

-It's also possible to provide a username/password combination via environment variables like so:
+It's also possible to provide a admin username/password combination via environment variables like so:

 ```bash
 docker run -p 11222:11222 -e USER="Titus Bramble" -e PASS="Shambles" infinispan/server